Infrared Heat Therapy Provides Deep Penetrating Heat For Better Healing & Relief

 These products apply infrared directly to the desired body part.
 The neck, shoulder & back units are available in a plug-in or battery powered, allowing freedom of motion, with the neck and shoulder ones available in 2 sizes.
 The last one is a universal type pad that uses plug-in only but can be applied to most any area, making it the most versatile of the infrared heat applications.

-The ability of infrared heat therapy to penetrate deeper than other forms of heat therapy means increased healing at the cellular level and better elimination of toxins.
+The ability of infrared to penetrate deeper than other forms of heat therapy means increased healing at the cellular level and better elimination of toxins.
 The benefits are easing of chronic pain through blood flow stimulation, helping to supply important nutrients and oxygen, as well as helping to heal injuries quicker and more efficiently than standard heat therapy.

 This form of heat therapy allows the infrared to supply heat to areas of the neck, back and shoulder that are deep, therefore, more resistant to heat therapy by usual methods.
 The heat is applied directly to the deeper areas of joints and tissues, without chemicals used with some heat wraps and without the use of electromagnetic fields generated by some of the higher voltage electric heating pads.